A guide to the fabulous coats at the inauguration, from Kamala to Michelle

 Jill Biden’s sophisticated Markarian tweed

 The incoming first lady’s ensemble is designed by Alexandra O’Neill’s sustainability-focused label Markarian.
-Many found its bright teal color — in two complementary shades, with matching gloves and mask — striking in the good way:
+Many found its bright ocean blue color — in two complementary shades, with matching gloves and mask — striking in the good way:

 Others had flashbacks to another recent television event with notably lavish outerwear.